SAP-samples/cloud-ariba-employee-requisition-ext-sample/README.md

 If you deploy the application on the cloud, this is the URL pattern that you use to access it: `http://employeerequisition-<account>.<domain>`

-* SAP HANA Cloud Platform Documentation - https://help.hana.ondemand.com/
+* SAP Cloud Platform Documentation - https://help.hana.ondemand.com/